 Safety and liveness proof sketches

-Proof sketch: A fast commit requires $n-p$ votes for $x$, so no other value can get $n-2f-p$ votes by quorum intersection.
+Proof sketch: A fast commit requires $n-p$ votes for $x$, so no other value (including ⊥) can get $n-2f-p$ votes, because the $n-p$ votes needed for a fast commit already intersect with any other potential quorum.
+Note that a Slow-Cert for $x$ or for ⊥ will form, and both are fine.

 Proof sketch: A slow commit requires $n-f-p$ votes for $x$, so no other value can get $n-f-p$ votes by quorum intersection.
-In addition, a slow commit requires $n-f-p$ final for $x$, so no $n-f-p$ final for $\bot$ by quorum intersection.
-Note that a we dont care about Fast-Certs for this view because they are weaker.
+In addition, a slow commit requires $n-f-p$ final for $x$, so no $n-f-p$ final for ⊥ by quorum intersection.
+Note that we don’t care about Fast-Certs for this view because they are weaker.

-Proof sketch: Consider the leader’s proposal in view $k+1$, with accompaning certificate X-Cert(k’,x).
+Proof sketch: Consider the leader’s proposal in view $k+1$, with accompanying certificate X-Cert(k’, x).
 There are two cases:

 - $k’=k$: Lemma 1 and Lemma 2 imply that the proposal must be for x.